Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Introduction

 \subsubsection{Indistinguishability in CMTs on Unimodular Graphs or on Bernoulli/Poisson Point Processes}

-As a main application of the general approach, we apply this method to various models, generalized as CMTs:
+As a main application of the general approach, we apply this method to various models as follows:

-\begin{theorem}[Indistinguishability in CMTs and Similar Models] One has: \begin{enumerate}[label=(\roman*)] \item In the following models, which are alluded to in \Cref{intro:models} (see also \Cref{subsec:examples,subsec:BernoulliExamples} for precise definitions), the connected components are indistinguishable: Nguyen's river model and its variants, renewal forests on $\mathbb Z$, coalescing random walks and coalescing Markov chains on unimodular graphs, Howard's model, strip point map and its variants. \item In these models, in the cases where the components are one-ended a.s., the level-sets are also indistinguishable \item More generally, these claims hold for general cases of CMTs under the conditions in \Cref{model1,model2,model3,model4,model5,model6}, which unify the last examples (see \Cref{thm:indistinguishability} for a more precise statement). \end{enumerate} \end{theorem} We will also prove the one-endedness of the mentioned models (under mild conditions) in \Cref{subsec:examples,sec:BernoulliPoisson} based on the qualitative results of \Cref{main:qualitative}.
-As a result, we deduce the existence of equivariant bijections between consecutive level-sets (\Cref{prop:bijection}). \begin{proof} The last part will be proved in \Cref{thm:indistinguishability} and in \Cref{subsec:bernoulli,subsec:poisson}.
+\begin{theorem}[Indistinguishability in CMTs and Similar Models] One has: \begin{enumerate}[label=(\roman*)] \item In the following models, which are alluded to in \Cref{intro:models} (see also \Cref{subsec:examples,subsec:BernoulliExamples} for precise definitions), the connected components are indistinguishable: Nguyen's river model and its variants, renewal forests on $\mathbb Z$, coalescing random walks and coalescing Markov chains on unimodular graphs, Howard's model, strip point map and its variants. \item In these models, in the cases where the components are one-ended a.s., the level-sets are also indistinguishable \item More generally, these claims hold for general cases of CMTs under the conditions in \Cref{model1,model2,model3,model4,model5,model6}, which unify the last examples (see \Cref{thm:indistinguishability} for a more precise statement). \end{enumerate} \end{theorem} \begin{proof} The last part will be proved in \Cref{thm:indistinguishability} and in \Cref{subsec:bernoulli,subsec:poisson}.
 The first two parts are derived as special cases in \Cref{subsec:examples,sec:BernoulliPoisson}. \end{proof}

+We will also prove the one-endedness of the models mentioned in this theorem (under mild conditions) in \Cref{subsec:examples,sec:BernoulliPoisson} based on the qualitative results of \Cref{main:qualitative}.
+As a result, we deduce the existence of equivariant bijections between consecutive level-sets (\Cref{prop:bijection}).

 In the next paragraphs, we briefly describe \Cref{model1,model2,model3,model4,model5,model6}, alluded to in \Cref{thm:cmt-all}.
 A variant of the last theorem is also provided on deterministic base graphs, which will be presented in \Cref{thm:fixed-comp,thm:fixed-foil}.